robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

     print(result)
 ```

-You might also write other tests that make sure that `sum_digits` also works correctly for other types of number, like negative numbers, decimals, and the number 0.
+You might also write other tests that make sure that `sum_digits` works correctly for other types of number, like negative numbers, decimals, and the number 0.

-Unit tests make checking your code much quicker and more reliable - all you have to do is run your test file and make sure none of the tests fail.
+Unit tests make verifying the correctness of your code much quicker and more reliable - all you have to do is run your test file and make sure none of the tests fail.
 It also means that future people who work with your code (including yourself) will know how it's meant to behave, and will be less likely to accidentally break it.

 At Stripe, where I work, I would guess that the codebase has well over 10,000 tests.
 This means that anyone can add new features and update existing ones, without being unduly concerned that they will unwittingly destroy the company.

 ### Making `bashplotlib` "testable"

 `bashplotlib` does not currently have any tests.
 This is a perfectly reasonable choice by the author.
 Writing and maintaining tests takes time, and he probably felt that the library was small and experimental enough that he didn't want the bother.
-Nonetheless, adding tests would still make the library more reliable and easier to work with.
-When I was writing this project I [noticed and fixed a small bug](https://github.com/glamp/bashplotlib/pull/50), which would have been caught automatically if the library had had any tests.
+Nonetheless, adding tests would make the library more reliable and easier to work with.
+While I was writing this project I [noticed and fixed a small bug](https://github.com/glamp/bashplotlib/pull/50), which would have been caught automatically if the library had had any tests.

 However, right now `bashplotlib` is not very "testable".
 A piece of code's "testability" is how easy it is to write tests for.
 There are many reasons why a piece of code might or might not be testable. `bashplotlib`'s main problem is that it prints all of its output to the terminal piece-by-piece.
 Automated tests for the current version of `bashplotlib` would have to somehow read in output that had previously been printed to the terminal.
 There are ways to do this (or something close to it), but they are somewhat complicated and fiddly.
 There is a better solution.